bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 guessable by an attacker.
 The interaction reference MUST be one-time-use.

+The AS MUST calculate a hash value based on the RC and AS nonces and the interaction reference, as described in
+{{interaction-hash}}.
+The RC will use this value to validate the return call from the AS.

-The AS then MUST send the hash and interaction reference based on the interaction finalization capability as described in the following sections.
+The AS then MUST send the hash and interaction reference based on the interaction finalization mode as described in the following sections.

 ### Completing Interaction with a Browser Redirect to the Callback URI {#interaction-callback}

-When using the ["callback" interaction capability](#response-interact-callback) with the `redirect` method, the AS signals to the RC that interaction is complete and the request can be continued by directing the RO (in their browser) back to the RC's callback URL sent in [the callback request](#request-interact-callback-redirect).
+When using the ["callback" interaction mode](#response-interact-callback) with the `redirect` method, the AS signals to the RC that interaction is complete and the request can be continued by directing the RO (in their browser) back to the RC's callback URL sent in [the callback request](#request-interact-callback-redirect).